jacdals97/MLops_emotions/reports/README.md

 ### Additional

-* [ ] Revisit your initial project description.
+* [ check ] Revisit your initial project description.
 Did the project turn out as you wanted?
-* [ ] Make sure all group members have a understanding about all parts of the project
+* [ check ] Make sure all group members have a understanding about all parts of the project
-* [ ] Uploaded all your code to github
+* [ check ] Uploaded all your code to github

 ## Group information